-Note: Similar parameters exist for custom transformers.
+Note: Similar parameters exist for custom formats and custom transformers.
 The title of the parameter changes depending on what is open on the canvas.
 For example, when a custom transformer is open, you will see Transformer Parameters instead of Workspace Parameters.

 You can password-protect workspaces, custom formats and custom transformers.